-If the record saved successfully, you should see a notification about which domain was changed, and which record on that domain was modified.
+If the record is saved successfully, you should see a notification about which domain was changed and which record on that domain was modified.

 Should you desire to know more about the records you may edit, feel free to review our article summarizing the cPanel Zone Editor.

-If you desire to know how to modify records in WHM, we have a handy guide on How to Edit DNS Zones in WHM as well.
+If you desire to know how to modify records in WHM, we have a handy guide on How to Edit DNS Zones in WHM.

-We also have a comprehensive Guide to DNS Record Types should you need to review what types of records there are.
+We also have a comprehensive Guide to DNS Record Types should you review what types of records there are.

-Should you ever need any assistance changing any of your domain records, please feel free to contact our Technical Support via Support Ticket, or by contacting our LiveChat Support Agents, who will be able to provide assistance 24/7.
+Should you ever need any assistance changing any of your domain records, please feel free to contact our Technical Support via Support Ticket or by contacting our LiveChat Support Agents, who will be able to assist 24/7.

 Written by Hostwinds Team / December 13, 2016